 This leaflet explains some of the benefits, risks and alternatives to the operation.
-We want you to have an informed choice so you can make the right decision.
-Please ask your surgical team about anything you do not fully understand or want us to explain in more detail.
+We want you to have all the information you need to make the right decision.
+Please ask your surgical team about anything you do not fully understand or want to be explained in more detail.